rkruk/pfx-to-apache-ssl/README.md

 ```

 Enter the domain name like: example.com and the PFX password.
-The script extracts the necessary files, cleans them from metadata, and produces the following ZIP file: oknoplast_com_ssl_cert_pack.zip.<br>
+The script extracts the necessary files, cleans them from metadata, and produces the following ZIP file: example_com_ssl_cert_pack.zip.<br>
 This script simplifies the process of preparing SSL certificates for server installation and can be used by administrators to easily export and send certificates to hosting providers or other administrators.<br><br>